OpenGene/fastv/README.md

 * You can download the `k-mer collection` file for viral genomes from: http://opengene.org/microbial.kc.fasta.gz

-If you want to generate your own unique k-mer files and k-mer collection files, please use Uniquek-mer: https://github.com/OpenGene/Uniquek-mer
+If you want to generate your own unique k-mer files and k-mer collection files, please use UniqueKMER: https://github.com/OpenGene/UniqueKMER

 # understand the output
 fastv outputs reports in HTML and JSON formats.